-Quick POI Selection
+Navigation Set Up Quick POI Selection

-This function allows you set the categories on the area displayed when the (Point of interest) menu is selected on the map.
-Quick POI enables you store up to six different kinds category which you use most regularly.
+This function allows you set the categories on the area displayed when the (Point of Interest) menu is selected on the map.
+Quick POI enables you store up to six different kinds of categories which you use most regularly.